amillerCPAG/middlewayinai-site/content/posts/2026-02-18-welcome-to-the-middle-way.md

 ---
 title: Welcome to The Middle Way in AI
 date: 2026-02-18T15:00:00.000Z
 description: Introducing a new perspective on navigating the shift from software workflows to systemic utility.
+type: "posts"
+draft: true
 ---

 Welcome to **The Middle Way in AI**.